Back "in the day", I served several places, one of which was aboard tugboats at Naval Station San Juan, PR. One of my 'buds'

-back then was a rather wierd little seaman named Jimmy, upon whose exploits back then we shall draw the curtian of
+then was a rather weird little seaman named Jimmy, upon whose exploits back then we shall draw the curtain of decorous memory,

-decorous memory, and for a reason: A few weeks ago I got an email from the Rev. James.
-E Calder, (BMCS, USN Ret.) and you
+and for a reason: A few weeks ago I got an email from the Rev. James.
+E Calder, (BMCS, USN Ret.) and you coulda knocked me

-Well, the point is he reminded me that I'd taught him to do a lanyard "back then" with a fender hitch at the breastplate (I'd
+Well, the point is he reminded me that I'd taught him to do a lanyard "back then" with a fender hitch at the collector knot (I'd forgotten

-forgotten all about it) and so I sat down and made one up.
+all about it) and so I sat down and made one up using the French Braid neckpiece.
 We'll call this the "Chief Jimmy" style lanyard.
-(I also use the
+(I

-technique to finish off the black lanyard for Mr/ Darnell.)
+also used the technique to finish off the black lanyard for Mr. Darnell.)

-to a 9-strand tight footrope, then 16-strand square braid (doubled eight) to a 5-strand footrope to a 9 strand fender hitch to a
+9-strand tight footrope, then 16-strand square braid (doubled eight) to a 5-strand footrope to a 9 strand fender hitch to a starknot with

 Thanks, Jimmy... ahh...
 Chief... ahhh...
 Rev.!